Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the Enable replication button.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image233.png "Enable replication button")

 11. The Azure portal will start the deployment.
-This will take about 10 minutes to complete and you will receive a notification once it has
+This will take about 10 minutes to complete and you will receive a notification once it has deployed.

     ![The message Enabling replication for two vm(s) says it has successfully completed.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image234.png "Enabling replication for two vm(s)")